php-pds/skeleton_research/README.md

    directories in the repository.

-Whereas the Packagist `list.json` file indicates 71746 packages total from 7682 vendors (each with at least 4 packages), there were some cases where downloading didn't work:
+Whereas the Packagist `list.json` file indicates 71746 packages total from 7682 vendors (each with more than 3 packages), there were some cases where downloading didn't work:

 - In step 2, sometimes the indicated package JSON file was not available.